Maxville, Wisconsin: Transportation

 Wisconsin State Highway 25 runs through the town in a north–south direction.

 The Tiffany Bottoms historical railroad runs the length of the town of Maxville, on track formerly owned by the Milwaukee Road.
-Disused since 1977 due to a derailment, the track rights are leased from Xcel Energy by a private company, the Chippewa Valley Motor Car Association.
+Disused since 1977 due to a derailment, the track rights were leased from Xcel Energy to the Chippewa Valley Motor Car Association in 1995, and subsequently from the Wisconsin DNR since 2021.
 The company runs limited excursions into the Tiffany Wildlife Area south of Durand and along the Chippewa River.